collective/volto-hydra/README.md

 ### Level 5: Enable Visual frontend editing of Text, Media and links ([TODO](https://github.com/collective/volto-hydra/issues/5))

-If you want to make the editing experience the most intuitive, you can enable real-time inplace editing, where an editor can change text, links or media directly on your frontend instead of via fields on the sidebar.
+If you want to make the editing experience the most intuitive, you can enable real-time visual editing, where an editor can change text, links or media directly on your frontend instead of via fields on the sidebar.

 #### Inplace simple text editing